vsrinivas/fuchsia/life_of_an_open.md

 (which will be described in more detail in the “ServiceFS” section).

-To recap, an “open” call has gone through the standard library, acted on the “CWD” mxio object, which transformed the request into a RIO message which is sent to the server using the `mx_channel_write` system call.
-The client can optionally wait for the server’s response using `mx_object_wait_one`, or continue processing asynchronously.
+To recap, an “open” call has gone through the standard library, acted on the “CWD” fdio object, which transformed the request into a RIO message which is sent to the server using the `zx_channel_write` system call.
+The client can optionally wait for the server’s response using `zx_object_wait_one`, or continue processing asynchronously.
 Either way, a channel has been created, where one end lives with the client, and the other end is transmitted to the “server".